flow-typed/flow-typed/definitions/npm/@react-navigation/native_v5.x.x/CONTRIBUTING.md

 ## Overview

-There are seven React Navigation libdefs in `flow-typed`:
+There are eight React Navigation libdefs in `flow-typed`:

 1. `@react-navigation/core`
 2. `@react-navigation/native`